Mercury-Atlas 9: Spacecraft preparations

+Booster preparations

 The Atlas booster used for MA-9 sported several technical improvements, most notably an enhanced propulsion system with a hypergolic igniter that would eliminate the need for hold-down time at launch to prevent rough combustion.
 With seven successful Mercury launches in a row, the failures of the early days seemed like a distant memory by early 1963 and NASA officials had a high degree of confidence in the Atlas that overshadowed its still spotty launch record.
 At the first meeting of senior MSFC officials for the year (January 11), Walter Williams noted that the Air Force had yet to provide an explanation for two Atlas F failures during the second half of 1962.
 Until the investigation committees released their findings and cleared the Atlas D of guilt by association, Cooper's flight could be delayed.
 During the seven months between Schirra's and Cooper's flights, there were five failures of Atlas D vehicles (one of them an Atlas-Agena, the rest operational ICBM tests).
 NASA did not let its guard down on the Atlas, despite the recent high degree of success enjoyed by Project Mercury.

 When Atlas 130D received its factory rollout on January 30, it was found to have damaged wiring and had to be sent back for repairs.
 At his first press conference on February 8, Gordon Cooper admitted to not knowing much about the booster problems and focused instead on the enhancements made to his Mercury capsule.
 The numerous added equipment and consumables for the day-long mission boosted the weight of Faith 7 considerably; it now weighed over 3,000 lbs.